MundoDele Spanish Grammar

 | Regret | siento que | Siento que no puedas venir. | puedas |

-Known vs unknown antecedents
+Known vs unknown people or things

 In relative clauses, Spanish often chooses indicative or subjunctive according to whether the person or thing is known and specific.